CarpentryBoard and Batten Calculator

 40x4 ft (half wall), pine

 Half-height wainscoting around a bedroom perimeter.
-Budget $460 to $805 for pine.
+Budget about $524 to $917 for pine material.

 Garage Exterior